 Woot Tech: A New Name in the Drone Industry

-Though few people are aware of it, all such technologies exist here in Pakistan – Woot Tech has been performing yeoman services for Pakistan’s (as yet) nascent drone industry.
+Though few people know it, all such technologies exist here in Pakistan – Woot Tech has been performing yeoman services for Pakistan’s (as yet) nascent drone industry.

 This little-known company has made all kinds of drones, from straightforward quadcopters to payload-bearing large drones with vertical take-off and landing capabilities.